Berea-College-CSC-226/p01-final-project-amna/README.md

 ## Milestone 2: Code Setup and Issue Queue

-❗Most importantly, keep your issue queue up to date, and focus on your code. 🙃
+Most importantly, keep your issue queue up to date, and focus on your code. 🙃

-❗Reflect on what you’ve done so far.
+Reflect on what you’ve done so far.
 How’s it going?
 Are you feeling behind/ahead?
 What are you worried about?
 What has surprised you so far?
 Describe your general feelings.
 Be honest with yourself; this section is for you, not me.

 ```
-    **Replace this text with your reflection
+    I feel like I am at a good spot. my coding started off really well and I have all the essentials down.
+I have
+    made the classes and I have started with piecing everything together.
+I think it is a good start.
+I feel confident
+    in the direction I have taken.
+I am however scared to start coding all the interactions and dealing with all
+    the "what ifs" because it can go wrong and there is so much to think about.
+I hope that I am able to break it all
+    down and slwoly deal with each and every possibility
 ```

 ---